BotParty/homelab_status_page/readme.md

 This library is for making cool diagrams in notebooks like jupyter, observable, and static websites like vue.js, react and so on.

-With Simple WebGPU COmpute you can describe data visualizations in a JSON format.
+With Simple WebGPU Compute you can describe data visualizations in a JSON format.